tomaztk/Useless_R_functions/README.md

 # Useful - Useless R functions
 Useless R Functions.
-That's it :-)
+That's it :-) And nothing more.

 # List of useless functions
 1. Mixed Cases
 2. DataFrame maker
 3. R Job Title generator
 4. Psychedelic Square Root visual with x11()
+5. Friday 13th obvious searcher
+6. Full moon finder

 ## Cloning the repository
 You can follow the steps below to clone the repository.